Ebru Özseçen

-Ebru Özseçen (born 1971) is a contemporary Turkish artist whose work includes urban interventions, sculptures, photography, videos and film instillations, and drawings. Özseçen is still actively creating and crafting new artworks as of 2023.
+Ebru Özseçen (born 1971) is a contemporary Turkish artist whose work includes urban interventions, sculptures, photography, video and film installations, and drawings.
+Based in Europe, her practice often explores the psychological and sociological relationships between body and space, frequently incorporating elements of architecture and design.

 Early life and education

-Born in Izmir, Türkiye, Özseçen went to various schools to hone her craft as an artist.
-She graduated from the Interior Architecture and Environmental Design Department, School of Architecture at Bilkent University in Ankara, Türkiye in 1994. Özseçen graduated from the same university with a master's degree from the Department of Fine Arts and the Institute of Economics and Social Sciences in 1996.
+Born in İzmir, Turkey, Özseçen went to various schools to hone her craft as an artist.
+She graduated from the Interior Architecture and Environmental Design Department, School of Architecture, at Bilkent University in Ankara, Turkey, in 1994. Özseçen graduated from the same university with a master's degree from the Department of Fine Arts and the Institute of Economics and Social Sciences in 1996.